tl4bssw/tl4bssw.github.io/pages/workshopoverview.md

 ## Activities

-During day 1 of the workshop, participants worked in small groups to develop recommendations and guidelines for team learning in the groups who collaboratively produce and use scientific software.
+On day 1 of the workshop, participants worked in small groups to develop recommendations and guidelines for team learning in the groups who collaboratively produce and utilize scientific software.
-To faciliate discussion on this topic, groups were provided with resources on team learning alongside collaboration scenarios based on real-world projects, where team learning can serve to improve team performance and software outcomes.
+To faciliate discussion on this topic, groups were provided with guidance and resources on team learning alongside collaboration scenarios based on real-world projects, where team learning can serve to improve team and software outcomes.

-Breakout groups focused on different areas for targeting team learning, including supporting multi-team systems, leveraging artificial intelligence, and advancing social equity.
+Breakout groups focused on distinct, complementary areas for targeting team learning, including supporting multi-team systems, leveraging artificial intelligence, and advancing social equity.
 Groups joined together in a plenary session after each breakout session to present their proposals and elicit feedback.